woodenfox/Stellarin-Practa-Template/replit.md

 ## Important Note for AI Agents

-Only files within `client/my-practa/` are included when submitting a Practa.
-Changes to any other files (components, screens, navigation, server, etc.) will NOT be included in the submission and will NOT affect the final Practa.
+**Only files within `client/my-practa/` are submitted to Stellarin.** All other files (components, screens, navigation, server, etc.) exist only for local development and preview - they will NOT be included in the final submission.

-Before modifying any files outside `client/my-practa/`, confirm with the user that they understand these changes are for local development/preview only and won't be part of their submitted Practa.
+When building a Practa:
+- Focus all implementation work in `client/my-practa/index.tsx`
+- Update metadata in `client/my-practa/metadata.json`
+- Place any assets in `client/my-practa/assets/`
+- Use the Preview tab to test changes in real-time
+- Do not modify files outside `client/my-practa/` unless explicitly requested for local preview purposes

 ## Getting Started

+### 1. Describe Your Idea
+Tell Replit AI what kind of wellbeing experience you want to create.
+Be specific about:
+- The core interaction (breathing exercise, gratitude prompt, meditation timer, etc.)
+- The visual style and mood
+- How long the experience should take
+- What the user should feel or accomplish

+### 2. Iterate and Refine
+Review the AI's implementation in the Preview tab.
+Ask for changes:
+- "Make the animations smoother"
+- "Add haptic feedback when the user taps"
+- "Change the color scheme to be more calming"
+- "Add a skip button for users who want to exit early"

-### 1. Edit Your Practa
+### 3. Test Your Practa
-Open `client/my-practa/index.tsx` and modify the example to create your own experience.
+Use the Preview tab to run through your Practa multiple times.
+Test on your phone using Expo Go by scanning the QR code.
+Make sure:
+- All interactions work as expected
+- The experience feels polished
+- The completion flow works correctly

-### 2. Configure Metadata
+### 4. Configure Metadata
-Edit `client/my-practa/metadata.json` with your Practa details:
+Update `client/my-practa/metadata.json` with your Practa details:
 ```json
 {
   "id": "my-unique-practa",